This post contains affiliate links.

 - 1 tsp poultry seasoning

-- 1 13-oz can full-fat coconut milk can sub 1 cup half and half, 368 g
+- 1 13-oz can full-fat coconut milk, can sub 1 cup half and half, 368 g

 Instructions

-- Cook Rice: Cook rice according to instructions on package, using broth instead of water to cook the rice (it should be a ratio of about 1 cup wild rice to 2 cups broth).
+- Cook Rice: Cook rice according to instructions on the package, using broth instead of water to cook the rice (it should be a ratio of about 1 cup wild rice to 2 cups broth).

 - Flavor Base: Heat 2 Tbsp of the butter in a large pot over medium heat.
 Add carrots, celery, onion, and garlic.
 Cook, stirring often, until onion is soft and translucent, about 5 minutes.